 Summary : Encounter a plethora of flora and fauna in one of the greatest wildlife sanctuaries in the world.
-Come unimaginably close to an impressive array of creatures—many of them endemic – including the giant tortoise and colorful land iguanas.
-After a day of snorkeling and sunbathing with sea lions, return to the unrivaled comforts of a luxury expedition ship on this adventure of a lifetime.
+Come unimaginably close to an impressive array of creatures—many of them found nowhere else on earth—including the Galapagos giant tortoise and colorful Galapagos land iguanas.
+After a day of snorkeling and sunbathing with sea lions, return to the unrivaled comforts of a luxury expedition ship on this voyage of a lifetime.

 Activities : Birding, Culture, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

 Arrive in Quito and transfer to your hotel.
+Spend 2 nights in Quito.
 Enjoy an evening tour of Quito's historic city highlights.

 Transfer from your hotel to the Quito airport for your flight to the Galapagos.
 Embark the vessel, and settle in, meet your Expedition Team and enjoy the first of many memorable meals on board.

-Beautiful Espumilla Beach is an important nesting site for the East Pacific green sea turtle.
-Playa Espumilla is located on the northwestern side of Santiago Island and is home to a variety of wildlife including nesting green sea turtles, and plentiful birds such as flamingos, white-cheeked pintails, yellow warblers, Galapagos hawks, whimbrels, and American oystercatchers.
-Zodiacs will land you at the center of the white sand beach to join a trail that passes by a seasonal lagoon hosting a variety of bird life.
-The trail then leads inland to a fragrant Palo Santo (incense tree) forest before looping back to the beach in a lazy circuit past the mangrove-fringed lagoon, where you can watch shorebirds work the mudflats for their dinner.
-Walk through the arid vegetation zone of the interior to see the largest Palo Santo trees in the Galapagos, the perfect habitat for several species of Darwin’s finches.
+Playa Espumilla is located on the northwestern side of Santiago Island and is home to a variety of wildlife including nesting green sea turtles, and plentiful birds such as flamingos, White-cheeked Pintails, Yellow Warblers, Galapagos Hawks, Whimbrels, and American Oystercatchers.
+Zodiacs will land you at the center of the white-sand beach to join a trail that passes by a seasonal lagoon hosting a variety of bird life.

 The tranquil inlets of Elizabeth Bay are the perfect spot for a Zodiac cruise.
-First pass the “Las Marielas” islets, which are home to blue-footed boobies, flightless cormorants, Galapagos penguins, Galapagos sea lions and Sally Lightfoot crabs.
+First pass the “Las Marielas” islets, which are home to Blue-footed Boobies, Flightless cormorants, Galapagos penguins, sea lions, and Sally Lightfoot crabs.
 Then journey on into the bay flanked by the massive volcanoes of Sierra Negra and Alcedo and continue past fresh and desolate lava fields heading towards tall green mangrove trees growing out of black lava shores.
-In the easternmost bay, an inlet lies hidden.
-The nimble Zodiacs can enter this small cove to look for sea turtles, rays, and even sharks.
+In the easternmost bay lies a hidden inlet.

 Isla Champion is a small islet off Floreana Island’s northeast coast.
 To cruise by it reveals a bare, rocky island without much allure, but to enter the infinitely blue waters around this small landmass is to discover a spectacular underwater realm.
 The visibility is generally impressive and thanks to this water clarity snorkelers often spot reef sharks patrolling the reef wall, cruising Pacific green turtles, and playful Galapagos sea lions.
 Encounters in the blue with thousands of small silver minnows, large tuna fish, or oceanic sunfish are not unheard of either.

 On the northern shore of Santa Cruz stretch the Las Bachas beaches.
+The two beaches together span a full kilometer.
 A short track leads visitors inland towards a shallow pond with the opportunity to spot flamingos, migratory birds in season, and scavenging shorebirds.
 The name “Las Bachas” derives from the mispronounced term “barges”—which the American forces had left behind after World War II.
 On your visit to Las Bachas there will be the chance to swim from one of the two sandy beaches and to look for sea turtles that use Las Bachas as one of their major nesting sites in the islands.

-Silver Galapagos will anchor in front of Puerto Ayora, Santa Cruz, where the prestigious Charles Darwin Research Station is located.
+Anchor in front of Puerto Ayora, Santa Cruz, where the prestigious Charles Darwin Research Station is located.
 The station also houses the Fausto Llerena Breeding Center for giant tortoises and land iguanas where guides interpret the center’s captive breeding and reintroduction programs.
-In addition to these star species, throughout the station there are huge prickly pear cactus trees being fed upon by the pretty Galapagos cactus finch.
-To round out the stay in Puerto Ayora, enjoy free time in town where local artists have created charming art galleries and corner cafes.
+In addition to these star species, throughout the station there are huge prickly pear cactus trees being fed upon by the pretty Galapagos Cactus Finch.
+To round out the stay in Puerto Ayora, enjoy free time in town where local artists have created charming art galleries and corner cafés.

 Disembark the vessel and transfer to the airport for your return flight to the mainland.

-Two-night pre-cruise hotel stay with breakfast at the Quito JW Marriott; evening tour of Quito's historic city highlights; roundtrip economy class air between Ecuador and the Galápagos Islands; transfer from the hotel to the airport in Quito; pre- and post-cruise transfers between the airport and Silver Galapagos in Baltra; a post-cruise hotel day room at the Hotel Oro Verde in Guayaquil (for guests with flights after 10 p.m.); transfer from the airport to the hotel, and from the hotel to the airport in Guayaquil; Galápagos National Park fee; porterage fees; cabin accommodations aboard ship; all meals aboard ship; Galapagos Transit Card; all shore activities and excursions; guide and lecture service; butler service; gratuities aboard ship; kayaking; snorkel gear and wetsuits; complimentary beverages aboard ship (including select wines, spirits, soda, water and coffee); one hour of internet access per guest/per day for passengers booked in Explorer and Terrace Suites; unlimited internet access for passengers booked in Veranda, Deluxe Veranda, and Silver Suites; courtesy binoculars and raincoats on loan.
+Two-night pre-voyage hotel stay with breakfast in Quito; evening tour of Quito's historic city highlights; roundtrip economy class air between Ecuador and the Galapagos Islands; transfer from the hotel to the airport in Quito; pre- and post-cruise transfers between the airport and Silver Galapagos in Baltra; a post-cruise hotel day room in Guayaquil (for guests with flights after 10 p.m.); transfer from the airport to the hotel, and from the hotel to the airport in Guayaquil; Galapagos National Park Fee; porterage fees; ship accommodations; all meals onboard ship; Galapagos Transit Card; butler service onboard ship; gratuities (except Spa) onboard ship; kayaking; gear on loan (snorkel gear, wetsuits, binoculars, and raincoats); gear to keep (backpack, water bottle); complimentary beverages onboard ship (including select wines, spirits, soda, water and coffee); Wi-Fi onboard ship.
 Subject to change without notice.

-International airfare; government taxes; laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature; premium sparkling wines and spirits; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+International airfare; government taxes; laundry or valet services, purchases from the ship boutiques or any item or service of a personal nature; premium sparkling wines and spirits; travel insurance; fuel surcharge may apply.

-Photo Credit: © Creative Services at Silversea Cruises, © Daniela Plaza, © Richard Sidey (crab), © Ralph Lee Hopkins (turtle)
+Photos: © Creative Services at Silversea Cruises, © Daniela Plaza, © Richard Sidey (crab, hikers, hawk, albatross, iguana), © Ralph Lee Hopkins (turtle)